SPCA New Zealand

 SPCA opposes the practice of feeding farmed octopus with wild caught fish and invertebrates.

 Approximately one third of global fish catch is turned into animal feed.
 Octopuses are carnivorous and therefore their diets would increase pressure on wild fish and invertebrates used for fishmeal.
 Octopus have a high feed conversation ratio, meaning that the weight of feed needed to sustain an octopus is about three times the weight of the octopus.
-This is unsustainable in a farming environment.
+This is unsustainable in an intensive farming environment.

 Hello!
 Choose your nearest SPCA Centre and see content specific to your location: